top of page

 Regular reviews are beneficial to your customer in many ways.

-They can feel a peace of mind knowing that their coverage is adequate for their lives.
+They can feel peace of mind knowing that their coverage is adequate for their lives.
 They could also save money with discounts or bundling options.

-So maybe your vision or intention for these meetings is to better protect and service your clients.
+Maybe your vision or intention for these meetings is to better protect and service your clients.

 The potential for these results is a source of motivation for many agents to hold these appointments.

-Make sure that along with a general vision and intention, you also have specific, measurable goals for the program.
+Make sure that, along with a general vision and intention, you also have specific, measurable goals for the program.

 Here are a few examples to get you thinking: